sneakerhax/Posts/posts/Broken into Offensive Security.md

 **Certifications**

 Can be helpful when attempting to get past HR screening.
 In some job cases they are essential because only candidates with the certifications required will be reviewed.
 It's necessary to understand the types of job that will require these certifications.
 There are however certifications that will provide you a valuable experience to go with the piece of paper and letters you receive.
 These types of certifications are few and far between.
 Most certifications will only teach you conceptual knowledge.
-An example of a certification that will give you practical hands on skills is the OSCP (Offensive Security Certified Professional)
+An example of a certification that will give you practical hands on skills is the OSCP (Offensive Security Certified Professional).

 **Degree**

 Can be similarly helpful in getting past HR screening and in some job cases essential.
 Understanding what types of jobs require a degree and determining whether or not these are the types of jobs you want will help you with this decision.
 More importantly you should focus on the skills you will receive while attaining a degree in for example computers science.
-I notice many people with this degree who have a decent understanding of computer programming
+I notice many people with this degree who have a decent understanding of computer programming.

 **Alphabet Soup**

 A person with a large number of certificates and qualifications after their name or in their social media bio.
 There is most definitely a way to achieve all of these certifications and still be very unqualified to work in offensive security.
 You should not focus on the amount of certifications and qualifications you have and instead focus on the amount of hands on related skills you can bring into the job.
-Also frankly I've never met a person who both thought having all these certifications after their name was important and was an exceptionally good offensive security person...just saying
+Also frankly I've never met a person who both thought having all these certifications after their name was important and was an exceptionally good offensive security person...just saying.

 The key take away here is to choose the combination of educational paths that will help you reach your goal.
-At the end of the day you will be the one required to have the skills necessary to succeed
+At the end of the day you will be the one required to have the skills necessary to succeed.

 Here are a few profiles that can give you examples:

 **Scenario 1 - Certification**

 You have a few years of experience in operations and would like to transition to offensive security.
 You decide to take a certification like OSCP that will give you the practical hands on experience necessary to perform penetration testing.
-You will combine this with your many years of experience in networking and Active Directory
+You will combine this with your many years of experience in networking and Active Directory.

 **Scenario 2 - Degree**

 You have no experience and want structured learning.
 You decide a degree in computer science will help you later decide what you want to specialize in and give you a solid programming background.
-You are going to supplement your degree with personal research about offensive security and do hands on labs as you get your degree
+You are going to supplement your degree with personal research about offensive security and do hands on labs as you get your degree.

 **Scenario 3 - None**

 You do not like structured learning or classroom environments.
 However you have self taught yourself how to do hackthebox challenges.
 You are willing to put in the effort to find a job that will except your style of learning.
-You decide that building personal projects and posting them publicly will display your skills
+You decide that building personal projects and posting them publicly will display your skills.

 **Scenario 4 - Alphabet Soup**